-- The Nautilus Submersible is similar to the Alvin sphere, which was used to seek out the wreckage of the Titanic.
+The Nautilus Submersible is similar to the Alvin sphere, which was used to seek out the wreckage of the Titanic.
 The Nautilus Submersible can reach a maximum depth of over 14,000 ft, and can hold three passengers for up to 72 hours.
-What are the challenges for remaining underwater in a small space for that length of time? - The SAM suit, or Submersible Atmospheric Mechanism, is a suit designed to maintain even pressure of one atmosphere to a depth of 1000 ft and weighs 800 pounds.
-It is hinged so that two people lower the top portion while the third climbs in and is closed up in the suit and then wiggles their arms into the sleeves.
-The buoyancy of the atmosphere in the suit enables the diver to move easily once they have been lowered into the ocean with a crane.
+What are the challenges for remaining underwater in a small space for that length of time?

+The SAM Suit, or Submersible Atmospheric Mechanism, is also known as a JIM suit, named for the first diver that test the first suit, Jim Jarrett.
+The Jim Suit is a suit designed to maintain an even pressure of one atmosphere to a depth of 1000 ft.
+This requires the suit to be able to support the incredible pressures found at these depths.
+To do this, the suit weighs 800 pounds.
 The suit comes equipped with a scrubber to remove CO2 from the atmosphere in the suit.
-Because the suit maintains a constant pressure of one atmosphere, the diver is able to breathe bottled air instead of using mixed gases. - SONAR is a detection system based on the reflection of underwater sound waves.
+Because the suit maintains a constant pressure of one atmosphere, the diver is able to breathe bottled air instead of using mixed gases.
+The suit also carries a bottle of oxygen to refresh the atmosphere should the percentage of oxygen drop below 18%.
+In 1972, Oceaneering International improved the suit further.
+The old suit could reach 1000 feet (500 meters).
+Newer version, JIM IV can reach 1400 feet (700 meters).

+The Little Yellow Sub has a crush depth of around 200 feet, so it could be dangerous to travel deeper than that.
+It can hold two people in close quarters, for no more than a few hours at a time.
+A sub like this may have been used for brief exploratory missions, or to re-trieve objects from lakes or rivers.

+SONAR is a detection system based on the reflection of underwater sound waves.
 It listens with a sensitive microphone or hydrophone, for reflected pulses of submarines, obstacles, or marine animals.
 Acoustic oceanography is used to map the ocean floor and detect marine life.
 Side-scan sonar provides a different perspective on what the seafloor looks like.
 The equipment is usually attached to a "sled" that is towed behind a ship.
+Two sonar units, affixed to either side of the sled, act as both sound sources and listening devices.
+These units emit bursts of sound outward, to either side.
+If the seafloor is flat and smooth, none of the energy emitted will be reflected back (as with a beam of light directed obliquely onto a mirror).
+But if the seafloor is rough, the sound hitting the bottom will be scattered in all directions, and some will return to the sonar sled (just as a beam of light illuminating ground glass will reflect in all directions).
+By equating the amplitude of the recorded echoes to different shades of gray and displaying the results to show the distance from the sled, scientists can obtain an image of the texture of the seafloor that looks similar to a black-and-white photograph.
+But like a single aerial photograph, a side-scan sonar image does not indicate the heights of the surface below.